fiveBenilu/opencv_timemeasurements/README.md

 - **Color Detection**: Detects cars based on their color and measures lap times.
 - **Web Interface**: Provides a web interface using Flask to start/stop the video feed and view lap times.
 - **Configurable Settings**: Allows configuration of various parameters such as inactive time limit, contrast, brightness, and saturation.
+- **Detailed Car View**: Displays detailed information for each tracked car, including all lap times, average lap time, and average speed.

 ## Installation